divonlan/genozip-docs/docs/fastq.rst

 **Best compression**

 Using the ``--best`` option causes Genozip to use more aggressive compression methods, at the expense of higher CPU and memory usage, resulting in better compression.
-It is recommend to combine this with ``--reference`` and ``--pair`` if applicable for even better compression.
+It is recommended to combine this with ``--reference`` and ``--pair`` if applicable for even better compression.

-``genozip --best myfile.fq.gz``
+``genozip --best myfile.fq.gz --reference hs37d5.ref.genozip``

+**Fast compression**

+Using the ``--fast`` option causes Genozip compress faster, at the expense of a lower compression ratio.
+This option also usually results in faster decompression and lower memory consumption.

+``genozip --fast myfile.fq.gz --reference hs37d5.ref.genozip``

 **Optimizing compression**